TradeIQ Capital logoTradeIQ Capital

 No. Passing a challenge makes the trader eligible for review only.
 Final approval depends on performance metrics, risk behaviour, rule compliance, KYC, and internal review.

-Reward eligibility can be affected by daily and overall drawdown, maximum loss per trade, trading-day requirements, holding time, account review, KYC, and verification.
+Reward eligibility can be affected by daily and overall drawdown, maximum loss per trade, trading-day requirements, holding time, inactivity, account review, KYC, and verification.
 Where eligible and approved, the published reward share is 80% to the trader and 20% to TradeIQ Capital.

 No. A later recovery does not automatically reverse a rule breach.
 The account can still fail or become ineligible for review according to the applicable challenge rules.